gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 DATABASE_URL = os.environ["DATABASE_URL"]
 ```

-Why is this so bad?
 Git never forgets.
-When you commit that secret, it lives in your repository's history forever.
+When you commit a secret, it lives in your repository's history forever.
+Deleting it in a later
-Deleting it in a later commit doesn't help - the secret is still there in the git history.
-Anyone who gets access to
+commit doesn't help — anyone with repository access (or an old clone) can extract those credentials.
+Attackers routinely
-your repository, or anyone who has an old clone from before you "deleted" the secret, can extract those credentials.
+trawl git histories for secrets, and a leaked PyPI token or cloud credential is often the first step in a supply chain
-I've seen attackers trawl through git histories finding secrets from years ago.
+compromise.

 ### Broken Cryptography